ehsong/ehsong.github.io/_pages/research.md

 *'Democracy' as a Legitimizing Tool in China*

 Albeit being a non-democratic country, the Communist Party of China has not neglected the idea of 'democracy' - the earliest discussion of democracy goes back to 2009 when Yu Keping, advisor to Hu Jintao released an essay "Democracy is a Good Thing".
 More recently, the idea of democracy has been again mentioned in the white paper released by the CCP before the Democracy Summit headed by President Biden in December 2021.
 This project aims to examine the history of how democracy has been interpreted in China and how it is being used as a legitmizing tool for the CCP.
 In addition, this project also aims to examine how "democracy with Chinese characteristics" affects international audience and their interpretation of China's soft power.

-*Domestic and International Consequences of Chinese INGO Operations Overseas*

-Other than promotion of domestic NGOs, China has been also promoting internationalization of NGOs in the recent decades.
-According to a recent database, [approximately 130 Chinese INGOs are engaged in 294 development projects](https://leidenasiacentre.nl/launch-of-the-chinese-ngo-internationalization-database/).
-Drawing from literature on soft power, nationalism, and regime legitimacy in the context of Chinese politics, this project aims to examine the political consequences of China's internationalization of NGOs at both domestic and international levels.